 Every other Friday, we have a meeting of the “DevOps Theme Team,” a group of Forrester analysts focused on next-generation IT management approaches.
 We talk about Agile and DevOps, of course, but also extend into related areas like portfolio management and security.
 Today (unsurprisingly) the topic du jour was COVID-19 and its impacts specifically from an Agile/DevOps perspective.
 Is COVID-19 a shock to Agile practices?
-Does it pose some risk of backsliding, reverting to older practices?
+Does it pose some risk of backsliding, tempting organizations into reverting to older practices?

 We agreed that it certainly could be a stress test for Agile.
 If organizations react out of fear, they may perceive new operating model practices (e.g., moving from project to product teams) as now too risky.
 There may be even a desire to reverse such changes.
 However, we think that the safer response is to fall forward into the product team model.
 Siloed teams perform even worse when everything is remote.
 The friction of work handoffs is further compounded by distance.